vantezzen/nftlicense/README.md

 // Application code to enable verifying the license for a user of your program const verifyLicense = () => {

-  // First, create a wallet challenge for getting the user's wallet and a signature const challenge = licenser.getChallenge();
+  // First, create a wallet licensing request for getting the user's wallet and a signature
+  // Please note that a licensing request can only every be used *once*!
+  // To verify licenses for multiple users, create multiple licensing requests instead const licensingRequest = licenser.createLicensingRequest();

-  // Now send the challenge to the user's browser using your preferred method.
+  // Now send the licensing request to the user's browser using your preferred method.
   // In this case, it will use a socket.io connection with a callback the user's
-  // browser will send after completing the challenge.
+  // browser will send after completing the licensing request.
-  // Take a look at the browser usage further below to see the code on the other side socket.emit('license challenge', challenge, (answer) => {
+  // Take a look at the browser usage further below to see the code on the other side socket.emit('licensing request', licensingRequest, (answer) => {

     // We now got an answer from the user.
 We can simply pass it back to the licenser to let it
     // validate the rest for us
-    licenser.validateLicenseWithChallenge(answer).then((isValid) => {
+    licenser.validateLicensingResponse(answer).then((isValid) => {

       // We now got our license verification!
       // If "isValid" is true, NFTLicense has confirmed that the user owns the wallet and the NFT